 Q We show audiovisual content that we have purchased on DVD or rented through our online streaming service subscription.
 Do we still need a licence to view or show it in public?

-- Yes.
-The location requires a licence regardless of who owns the audiovisual work.
-While you may own the actual DVD, you are only granted the right to view it in your home, not to perform it in public.
+A Yes.
+The location requires a licence regardless of who owns the content.
+While you may have rented, borrowed, or purchased an audiovisual program, you are only granted the right to view it for personal, private use, not to perform it in public.

-- We’re a charity.
+Q We’re a non-profit organization.
 Do we still need a licence?

-- Yes.
-Under the law, it doesn’t matter if you’re a charity, government agency, or partnership.
+A Yes.
+Under the law, it doesn’t matter if you’re a non-profit or for-profit organization.
 You are required to have a public performance licence to show motion pictures and other audiovisual works.

 A In most cases, the MPLC has set licence fees based on the type and size of facility.
-However, if the facility and/or use falls outside of these categories, we will determine a reasonably priced licence fee within your organisation’s means based on the nature and size of the audience and anticipated frequency of showings.
+However, if the facility and/or use falls outside of these categories, the fee will be based on the nature and size of the audience and anticipated frequency of showings.

-- We are not open to the general public.
-Do we need a licence?
+Q We’re not open to the general public.
+Do we still need a licence?

-- Yes.
-Any location outside of the home is considered public for copyright purposes and requires a licence.
+A Yes.
+Any location outside of the home is considered public for copyright purposes, and requires a licence.

-If you have any further questions, please do not hesitate to contact the MPLC at (65) 63920152 or send us an email to firstname.lastname@example.org
+If you have any further questions, please don’t hesitate to contact the MPLC at (603) 27262456 or contact us.